OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 Step 3.
 Enjoy the Out-of-the-Box Features
 --------------------------------------------------------------------------------

-After opening the Sunstone interface (`http://<appliance_ip>` with oneadmin credentials) you are now ready to enjoy the out-of-the-box features of OpenNebula!
+After opening the Sunstone interface (``http://<appliance_ip>`` with oneadmin credentials) you are now ready to enjoy the out-of-the-box features of OpenNebula!

 .. image:: /images/sunstone-login.png

 .. image:: /images/sunstone-main.png

-Move on to the :ref:`next section <import_vcenter>` to start using your cloud by importing your vCenter infrastructure.
+Move on to the :ref:`next section <import_vcenter>` to start using your cloud by importing your existing vCenter infrastructure resources.

 .. _advanced_login:

 Login to the Appliance
 --------------------------------------------------------------------------------

 To access the OpenNebula command line interface, ssh to vOneCloud using the `root` account and password.
 In OS X and Linux environments, simply use `ssh` to log into the root account of vOneCloud's IP.
-For Windows environments you can use software like `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`__ or even SFTP clients like `WinSCP <https://winscp.net/>`__.
+For Windows environments you can use software like `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`__ or even SFTzgP clients like `WinSCP <https://winscp.net/>`__.

 Alternatively,  open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
 Afterwards, log in with the `root` account and the password you used in the :ref:`initial configuration <download_and_deploy_control_console>`, and switch to the `oneadmin` user.